danwing/referee/draft-wing-settle-referee.md

 ## PKI Fallback

 Currently the text suggests clients should fallback to PKI if Referee validation fails.
-But is such fallback harmful or is it worthwhile?
+This means certificate warnings for self-signed certificates.
+Is such fallback harmful or is it worthwhile?

 ## Multiple Networks: Multiple Referees